 A Shopify site: online store and checkout

-A Wordpress site: the most-used platform, loved by bloggers and companies needing the ultimate amount of flexibility (and the highest amount of technical difficulty)
+A Wordpress site: the most-used platform, loved by bloggers and companies needing the ultimate amount of flexibility (with the highest amount of cost and technical difficulty)

 A Wix site (my favorite): great for small business owners/professionals due to its ease of use

 ...and a million platforms in between, including MindBody for salon-type businesses, platforms just for photographers, wedding sites, and the like.